 b.
 Documentation includes the objective, inputs and their sources, background data, assumptions, and computer inputs and conclusions.

 Guidance.
 Design packages should contain information sufficient so that a technically qualified person could verify the results without recourse to the originator.
+Computer code names and versions (i.e. revisions) should be identified.

 c.
 Computer program acceptability has been previously verified or the results verified with the design analysis for each application.
 Ensure that any programs used for analysis or calculations have been properly verified in accordance with QA program requirements.